duanjp8617/rpkt/rpkt-dpdk-sys/README.md

 # DPDK Version
-The current DPDK version is 21.11.
+Minimal supported DPDK version is 23.11.

+It is not guaranteed to work on anything above 24.03 though.